yuchaojiang/CODEX2/README.md

 Yuchao Jiang, Nancy R. Zhang

 ## Maintainer
-Yuchao Jiang <yuchaoj@upenn.edu>
+Yuchao Jiang <yuchaoj@email.unc.edu>

 ## Description
-Copy number variations (CNV) is an important type of genomic variant that has been associated with diseases.
-High-throughput DNA sequencing enables detection of CNVs on the genome-wide scale with finer resolutions.
-To detect CNVs with high sensitivity and specificity is, however, challenging due to the high level of biases and artifacts.
-We describe CODEX2, a statistical framework for profiling full-spectrum CNVs with common and rare population frequencies under experimental settings with and without negative control samples.
-While CODEX2 can be applied to whole-genome, whole-exome, and targeted sequencing, we demonstrate and evaluate performance of CODEX2 by whole-exome and targeted sequencing, where biases are the most prominent and cannot be ignored.
-We apply CODEX2 to whole-exome sequencing data from the 1000 Genomes Project and show that it outperforms existing methods with significant improvement in detecting common CNVs.
-CODEX2 is also applied to targeted sequencing data from a case-control study of melanoma patients and cell lines and identify somatic CNVs in concordance with an independent cohort from the Cancer Genome Atlas.
+High-throughput DNA sequencing enables detection of copy number variations (CNVs) on the genome-wide scale with finer resolution compared to array-based methods, but suffers from biases and artifacts that lead to false discoveries and low sensitivity.
+We describe CODEX2, a statistical framework for full-spectrum CNV profiling that is sensitive for variants with both common and rare population frequencies and that is applicable to study designs with and without negative control samples.
+We demonstrate and evaluate CODEX2 on whole-exome and targeted sequencing data, where biases are the most prominent.
+CODEX2 outperforms existing methods and, in particular, significantly improves sensitivity for common CNVs.

 ## Installation